AUV Hydrographic Bootcamp 2014

 Engineering Hydrographic Surveys

-A Collaboration between The Coastal Sediments, Hydrodynamics and Engineering Laboratory (CSHEL) at the University of Delaware and The Center for Coastal and Ocean Mapping (CCOM) at the University of New Hampshire with support from Teledyne-Gavia, Substructure, Inc., and QPS.
+A Collaboration between The Coastal Sediments, Hydrodynamics and Engineering Laboratory (CSHEL) at the University of Delaware and The Center for Coastal and Ocean Mapping (CCOM) at the University of New Hampshire with support from Hydroid.

-AUV Bootcamp is a focused, pressure-cooker type event in which new methods of Autonomous Underwater Vehicle (AUV) operations, data collection, processing and display are developed and made operational.
-It is an event for AUV operators, commercial software developers, engineers, researchers and graduate students to directly interact, in a small group environment, both in the field and ashore.
-AUV Bootcamp provides a means to try new things, make mistakes in a controlled manner and learn how to operate and process data from an AUV.
+AUV Bootcamp is a focused, pressure-cooker type of event where new methods of Autonomous Underwater Vehicle (AUV) operations, data collection, processing and display are developed and made operational.
+It is an event for AUV operators, commercial software developers, engineers, researchers, and graduate students to directly interact, in a small group environment, both in the field and ashore.
+AUV Bootcamp provides a means to try new things, make mistakes in a controlled manner, and learn how to operate and process data from an AUV.

 - Operational methods optimized for hydrographic surveys, including survey efficiency and cross-checks.

-- Assessment of the impact of surface swell on a shallow water survey and methods to mitigate the effect on the bathymetry.
+- Assess the impact of surface swell on a shallow water survey and methods to mitigate the effect on the bathymetry.

 - Generation of an uncertainty model for bathymetric data collected from an AUV.

 - Complete workup of bathymetric data suitable for submission to NOAA.